Driving the Cabot Trail: A 1-Day Itinerary on Lovely Cape Breton

 Drive Distance from Wreck Cove: 9.3 miles approx 15 min

-Once past the General Store, you’ll start to climb the cliffs along the coast and the views become pretty incredible.
+Once past the General Store, you’ll start to climb the cliffs along the coast, and the views will become pretty incredible.
 This is when the oohs and aahs start.
 You see a few little places where you can pull over and take a picture, however, don’t be tempted by these places, they are crowded and the view isn’t as good as what is to come.
 Remember, you don’t have time to waste on so-so views if you only have a day.

 What is to come is the entrance to Cape Smokey Picnic Park.
 There is plenty of parking and the views are even better in this little park than along the highway.
 Plus, there are little hiking trails that will take you right to the edge for some spectacular pictures.
 This is a great location to use the restrooms and have that giant lobster sandwich while taking in the view from the picnic tables!